The History of Alternative House

 How We Got Started

-Alternative House began as the first emergency shelter for runaway teenagers in Northern Virginia.
+Alternative House began as an emergency shelter for runaway teenagers in Northern Virginia.
 It remains the only emergency shelter in Northern Virginia.
 A group of McLean-based churches responded to the need for an emergency shelter for teens by opening their doors in the evenings to give teens a safe place to stay.
 When they realized that the need was much larger than what they could handle, they supported the incorporation of Alternative House as a private, non-profit organization.
 Many important decisions, changes and additions have been made over the years that make Alternative House the place it is today.

 Emergency Shelter for Teenagers: A History

-Community-Based Youth Services: A History
+Community-Based Services: A History

 In 1993, Alternative House expanded its services to reach out to at-risk young people in Fairfax County.
 Community-based Youth Services began with two counselors walking through the Culmore, Springfield and Route 1 neighborhoods reaching out to young people on the streets providing them with food, clothing, supplies, counseling and support.